MoCycle operation to resume from Monday

-The CRUT on Saturday announced that the public bike-sharing system or MoCycle service will be resumed in the capital city from Monday.
-The MoCycle (My cyclone) programme was stopped in wake of the COVID-19 pandemic and the subsequent lockdown since March 22.
+The CRUT on Saturday announced that the public bike sharing system or MoCycle service will be resumed in the capital city from Monday.
+The MoCycle (My cycle) programme was stopped in wake of the COVID-19 pandemic and the subsequent lockdown since March 22.

 The Public Bike Sharing (PBS) system operated by Capital Region Urban Transport (CRUT) in the Capital City will resume operation as it is considered healthy as well as effective to maintain social distancing and provide important respite from being indoors.
 Cyclists can avail free ride till June 30.
 As the pandemic rages on, cycling is a safe way to maintain our physical and mental health.
 Citizens can avail unlimited free rides in a day.
 First 30 minutes of any ride is free.
 I hope more and more people would take up cycling in their daily life, said Dipti Mahapatro, General Manager, CRUT.